top of page

 I question, "But honestly, really, would they?"

-That sounds like another exaggeration you would say,
+That sounds like other exaggerations you say,

 like "you can move mountains," or "do greater things than these."